Attednev/SN-SNMP-Browser-Java/README.md

 # SNMP-Browser
 ## Scan network
 The Browser is able to scan a whole network, this is also the default setting.
 If you want to scan a network, you have to insert the starting ip address, and the subnet of the network.
-Then a list of devices apperas which can be selected to show the devices properties.
+Then a list of devices appears which can be selected to show the devices properties.

 ## Scan device